 What Upholstery Fabric is Easiest to Clean?
 What Is Upholstery?
-Upholstery is the process of covering furniture with various materials such as fabric, webbing, padding, and springs.
+Upholstery covers furniture with various materials such as fabric, webbing, padding, and springs.
 These materials provide a soft feel and added comfort to sofas, chairs, and other furniture of similar function.
 The choice and use of upholstering materials have evolved.

-Ranging from wool to horsehair and whatever was available, the common denominator at that time and even today was mainly comfort and durability.
+From wool to horsehair and whatever was available, comfort and durability were the common denominator at that time and even today.
 Upholstering was considered good if it was comfortable and if it lasted long.

-A classic fabric of choice by makers and upholsterers alike, leather is durable, easy to clean, and has a good natural aesthetic feel.
+A classic fabric of choice by makers and upholsterers alike, leather is durable, easy to clean, and has an excellent natural aesthetic feel.
 It doesn’t stain easily and is resistant to scratches.
-Leather is a universal choice for makers because of its versatility, and added to that; it is a very suitable option for family homes with pets.
+Leather is a versatile choice for makers because of its versatility, and added to that; it is a very suitable option for family homes with pets.

 Upholstery connoisseurs know how leather becomes better with age.
-Though it may cost a little bit more, it softens and stretches over time, making it a little more comfortable to sit or even lie on.
+Though it may cost a little bit more, it softens and stretches over time, making sitting or lying on a little more comfortable.

 Another reliable and older material used for upholstery is wool.
 Wool is up to par with leather in terms of comfort and utility.
 It is resistant to moisture and mold and is breathable.
 When properly maintained, wool is an excellent cover seating to keep anyone wanting to stay warm in the living room on cold days.

 Wool is fire-resistant and eco-friendly.
-However, it needs to be regularly vacuumed as dust may build up and damage the cover in the long run.
+However, it must be regularly vacuumed as dust may build up and damage the cover in the long run.
 Other than that, wool remains a popular choice for most furniture enthusiasts.

 Cotton is a natural material that is cool and breathable.
 It helps keep your couch or bed dry and comfortable.
 It works well with colorants and is hard to fade.
 Cotton is washable, long-lasting, and highly adaptable to prints.

-Upholstery can be done on all brand new fittings, brand new-custom-made, and even existing furniture that is for re-upholstery.
+Upholstery can be done on all brand new fittings, brand new-custom-made, and even existing furniture for re-upholstery.
 It can be fitted for living room couches, chairs, ottomans, beds, and other household furnishings.

 It also works well for office furniture and other work-related equipment.

-With its smooth surface, is the easiest to clean with just mild soap and a soft damp white cloth.
-It should quickly fix the spillage and remove any potential stain.
+Its smooth surface is easy to clean with mild soap and a soft damp white cloth.
+It should quickly fix the spillage and remove any potential stains.

 These materials are next on the list of easiest-to-clean upholstery fabrics.
-Vinyl is used more for commercial purposes like food establishments and medical clinics for ease of cleaning and disinfecting.
+Vinyl is used more for commercial purposes like food establishments and medical clinics for easy cleaning and disinfecting.
 At the same time, synthetic microfiber is also stain-resistant.
-It is cheap and durable, a good alternative to leather which can be cleaned with a soft white cloth and some soapy water as well.
+It is cheap and durable, an excellent alternative to leather which can be cleaned with a soft white cloth and soapy water.